 Since the program's inception, Jaynes said, all soldiers are considered automatically enrolled in the GI bill when they enlist.
 Some decide to "disenroll", and they are the cases being given the second chance by the new legislation.

-"Our monthly enrollment rate has been above
+"Our monthly enrollment rate has been above 90 percent for more than 17 months so we don't finance office to arrange for the base-pay reduction.
+The monthly reduction will be determined by the finance officer based on the soldier's remaining service and available base-pay, but it can't be less than \$100.

 90 percent for more than 17 months, so we don't anticipate great numbers of soldiers coming in to re-enroll.
 However, we want to offer every qualified soldier the chance to take advantage of this program before they leave the service," he said.

-To re-enroll, soldiers must first visit their finance office to arrange for the base-pay finance office to arrange for the base-pay reduction.
-The monthly reduction will be determined by the finance officer based on the soldier's remaining service and available basepay, but it can't be less than \$100.
+To re-enroll, soldiers must first visit their finance office to arrange for the base-nay brink" to continue their schooling.
+"There are soldiers who would like to continue their education, but think they just can't afford it.
+The GI bill may be the factor that tips the balance for them," he said.
+"We want every soldier to have that opportunity."

-Jaynes stressed that the Montgomery plan isn't designed to pay entirely for anyone's education, but it may influence soldiers "on the
+Jaynes stressed that the Montgomery plan isn't designed to pay entirely for anyone's education, but it may influence soldiers "on the by J.C.
+Bean Army News Service